rkruithof/easy-auth-info/README.md

 General configuration settings can be set in `cfg/application.properties` and logging can be configured in `cfg/logback.xml`.
 The available settings are explained in comments in aforementioned files.

+### Security advice

+Keep everything behind the firewall.
+Services like download and search will need access to the main servlet implementing the `GET` methods.
+Only emergency fixes will need access to the update servlet implementing the `DELETE` methods.
+Unintentional deletes won't hurt functionality but might have a performance penalty.

+### Performance advice

+Keeping the default `solr.url` and `solr.core` in the `application.properties` while not having the solr core up and running, will slow down the service even more than omitting the properties as it will try to read and update each request in the solr cache.

 BUILDING FROM SOURCE